aaron-grau/curic/react/projects/pokedex/README.md

 + Head back to the `pokedex.jsx` entry file.
 + Import your `configureStore` function.
-+ Call it inside the DOM listener callback and assigned the return value to `store`.
++ Call it inside the DOM listener callback and assign the return value to `store`.
-+ Now replace the logging of your `receiveAllPokemon` success callback with a dispatch using the store.
++ Replace the logging of your `receiveAllPokemon` success callback with a dispatch using the store.

 **Test that this dispatches the action to our reducer and updates the state** by placing the `store` on the window at the end of the listener and calling